 Camberwick had its village green and Trumpton its town square.But Chigley didn't really have a central hub.

-And his private steam railway was used to link the various other locations.Regularly shuttling between the 2 of the 3 other main locations -Chigley Pottery and Treddles Wharf.But not the Biscuit Factory,which wasn't on his land.
+And his private steam railway was used to link the various other locations.Regularly shuttling between the 2 of the 3 other main locations -Chigley Pottery and Treddles Wharf. [the line didn't go directly to the Biscuit Factory]

 So,just as every Trumpton episode had a fireman call-out sequence,every Chigley episode had a train journey.

 And just as every Trumpton episode ended with the fireman's band concert,every Chigley episode ended with a dance.

 There were no opening titles to speak of.Just the caption,shown above,fading into the opening scene which was always a different character just about to embark on a trip to Chigley.And when they agree to Brian's request to join them,off we go

 Next :- the 4 main locations,and all the characters who only appeared in Chigley [highlighted in red]

 The design of Winkstead was loosely based on Kedleston Hall in Derbyshire.

 No Lady Belborough or any other family members were ever mentioned.